ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

 * 4 months before the expected GHC spring release day of 202x, the committee Secretary starts the GHC202x process.

-  They inform the committe, in an email to the mailing list, of all language extensions supported by the latest released GHC that are not in GHC202(x-1), which could be added.
-They also list all extensions *in* GHC202(x-1), which could be removed.
+  They inform the committee, in an email to the mailing list, of all language extensions supported by the latest released GHC that are not in GHC202(x-1), which could be added.
+They also list all extensions *in* GHC202(x-1), which might be omitted in GHC202(x-1) (likely a rare thing).

   The secretary also creates a PR with a proposal saying (roughly)